myCoder452/HackTheTrack/README.md

 For a streamlined development experience, you can start both the backend and frontend servers concurrently using the following command from the root directory:

 1. Ensure dependencies are installed for both backend and frontend (see above).
-2. Run the development script from within the gr-cup-strategy-center directory:
+2. Run the complete development script from within the gr-cup-strategy-center directory:
     ```bash
     npm run dev
     ```